-1. You have read, in Section 2.2.3, that it is frequently said that Herodotus described the construction of the Great Pyramid by saying that the Pyramid was built so that the area of each face would equal the area of a square whose side is equal to the Pyramid's height.
-You have also read that this relationship would ensure that the Golden Ratio appear in the Great Pyramid, but in the text I left out some details about why this is true.
-You will work through those details in this exercise.
+1. As you read in Section 2.2.3, it is frequently said that Herodotus wrote that the Great Pyramid was built so that the area of each face would equal the area of a square whose side is equal to the Pyramid's height.